zuern/lhd-housinghelper/README.md

 mongod --dbpath=mongodata --port 27017
 ```

-In a different terminal, run
+In a different terminal, run the following to:
+* Clone the code to your computer
+* Install the dependancies
+* Start the webserver

 ```
 git clone https://github.com/Propheis/lhd-housinghelper.git